SoftwareAG/c8y-docs/src/documents/guides/users-guide/user-and-permissions-management.html.md

 Moreover you can filter by global roles.
 Select the desired roles from the dropdown list and click **Apply** to limit the users shown in the list to users with the selected roles.

 Initially, the "User" page only shows the top-level users.
 To see all users in your account at once, click **Expand all** at the right of the top bar.
 This will expand all top-level users, showing their sub-users.
 Click **Collapse all** to just show the top-level users again.
-For details on user hierarchies, refer to [Managing User Hierarchies](#hierarchy).
+For details on user hierarchies, refer to [Managing user hierarchies](/guide/users-guide/enterprise-edition#hierarchy).

 ### <a name="creating-users"></a>Creating users